fum-cloud-project/auth-api/README.md

 7. API_SERVER_ADDRESS : api_handler url
 8. API_LOG_FILE : path to a file you wish to have generated logs by the api_handler
 9. GRPC_LOG_FILE : path to a file you wish to have generated logs by the grpc_handler
-10. SALT_STR : salt string for adding to hashed passwords
+10. SALT_STR : salt string for adding to hashed passwords, have in mind that salt is a 22-character Base64 encoding of the 16 bytes of salt.
+The salt must be exactly this long
 11. SECRET : secret string for generating JWT

 Have in mind that if any of the above is invalid the server will panic and won't run properly.
 Make sure a mongodb instance and a redis instance is running before you execute the server.